 - Institutes and centers

 - Office of Academic Opportunity and Educational Excellence

 - UT Health Physicians

 - UT Health San Antonio MD Anderson Cancer Center

 San Antonio, TX 78229

 "Our clinical, research and educational partnerships with University Health System, the military including the South Texas Veterans Health Care System, and numerous state and private partners enrich San Antonio's large biosciences and health care economic sector.
 Thank you for your interest in the Joe R. and Teresa Lozano Long School of Medicine!"

 Mission and vision

 Our mission is to provide responsive and comprehensive education, research and service of the highest quality in order to meet the health-related needs of the citizens of Texas.
-In all aspects of fulfilling this mission, we are committed to demonstrating particular sensitivity to and focus on the South Texas region while fostering the broadest diversity and inclusion that ensures successful achievement of the institutional priorities.
+In all aspects of fulfilling this mission, the Long School of Medicine is committed to ensuring successful achievement of the institutional priorities.

 When The University of Texas Medical School at San Antonio opened its doors to students on Sept.
 3, 1968, “there was great excitement and enthusiasm,” recalled Marvin Forland, M.D., who was among the first faculty members and still works on campus today at the age of 85.